 Time-fill Capability.
-The length of time a station's vacuum valve remains open to allow material to be drawn into its receiver.
+The time a station's vacuum valve remains open to allow material to be drawn into its receiver.

 Volume-fill Capability.
-The length of time a station's vacuum valve remains open to allow material to be drawn in.
-The vacuum valve will close when material covers the station's volume-fill proximity sensor or this time elapses, whichever comes first.
+The vacuum valve will close when material covers the station's volume-fill proximity sensor or the time entered elapses, whichever comes first.

 Pump Blowback Filter Cleaning Outputs.
-When this feature is enabled, the controller periodically sends compressed air backward through the pump's air filter to dislodge accumulated dust and debris
+When this feature is enabled, the controller periodically sends air backward through the pump's air filter to dislodge accumulated dust and debris.